 If you live in a flat, kitchen composting can sound overwhelming.
 But don’t get anxious about what can be done with each little thing.
 Just start with a simple target: instead of giving a full bin of kitchen waste to the sweeper every day, you will give half a bin or less.
 Then less and less.
 It will certainly get easier as you go along.

-(This is the second article in a 10-part series about how to live sustainably every day.
-It appears on Mondays.
+(This is a series about how to live sustainably every day.
 The next article is: A thriftier kitchen)